quantmind/d3-view/docs/directives.md

 ```
 The input model belongs to the ancestor [component](/component.md).

+This method can be used to add additional binding to the ``model`` for example.

 ### directive.refresh (model, newValue)

 This method is called **every time** the model associated with the element hosting the directive, has changed value.
 It is also called at the end of a successful [mount](#directivemountmodel).
 The input ``model`` is the one returned by the ``mount`` method.